 What to Expect: Radiation Treatment at Sharp

-What you can expect from us.
+What you can expect from radiation therapy treatment with us.

 Your initial visit will be a consultation with one of our radiation oncologists to determine if radiation therapy might benefit you.
 If radiation therapy is recommended, your next appointment will likely involve a CT scan, which will be used to identify the area(s) needing to be treated.
 Over the next few days, the radiation oncology team will carefully design your radiation therapy plan.
 Once your plan is completed, you will start your radiation treatments.

-Your initial visit and consultation.
+Your initial radiation therapy visit and consultation.

 At your first visit, a Sharp-affiliated radiation oncologist will evaluate your condition and determine if you could benefit from radiation therapy.